05802/05802.github.io/_posts/2021-04-11-WeekAhead.md

 ## Questions
 * How far will the US go to defend an international order?
 * Did Blinked draw a line inside military intervention?
 Does China have a comparable line?
+* What (ex-ante) differentiates a company which can execute amidst high expectations and optimism, in what will, nevertheless, be a difficult managerial period?